dprosper/ce-starter-app/README.md

 ![](./docs/assets/ce-starter-app.png)

-Use this application to deploy to IBM Cloud Code Engine using the following two GitHub Actions:
+This application is an example used to test deploying to IBM Cloud Code Engine using the following two GitHub Actions:

 [Set up the IBM Cloud CLI](https://github.com/marketplace/actions/set-up-the-ibm-cloud-cli)